-It all began with a royal wedding on a sunny October day in 1810.
-Bavarian Crown Prince Ludwig welcomed the denizens of Munich to a festival commemorating his marriage to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
-For five days, folks celebrated on the fields adjacent to the city gates, capping the festivities with a horse race.
-Anniversary celebrations to acknowledge the royal nuptials took place the following year, and thus, the tradition of Oktoberfest was born.
+It all began in Germany with a royal wedding on a sunny October day in 1810.
+Bavarian Crown Prince Ludwig welcomed the people of Munich to a festival celebrating his marriage to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
+For five days, folks partied in the fields adjacent to the city gates, capping the festivities with a horse race.
+Anniversary celebrations took place the following year, and from that the tradition of Oktoberfest was born.

-Here in Utah, two years after the tram began making laps with skiers packed aboard, Snowbird kicked off its own Oktoberfest tradition in 1973.
-This year marks the return of Snowbird’s annual Oktoberfest, one of Utah’s longest-running cultural events.
+Here in Utah, one year after the aerial tram began making laps with skiers packed aboard, Snowbird kicked off its own Oktoberfest tradition in 1972.
+2022 marks the 50th anniversary of Snowbird’s annual Oktoberfest, one of Utah's longest-running cultural events.
 Spanning August through October, thousands of guests are expected to travel to Snowbird to enjoy the scene and suds.
-Snowbird’s Oktoberfest kicks off August 14th and will run on weekends and holidays, from noon until 6 pm, until October 16th.
+Snowbird's Oktoberfest kicks off August 13th and will run on weekends and holidays, from noon until 6 pm, until October 16th.

 The pageantry and spectacle of Oktoberfest, paired with the opportunity to escape the valley heat or admire the beautiful fall foliage is what makes this event so popular.
 Expect fantastic people watching as enthusiasts don traditional and exquisite handmade garb.

 With over 50 varieties of beer and a huge biergarten, patrons can enjoy both traditional German-style beers and local craft beers.
 For those not beholden to beer, visit the outdoor bar at The Forklift.
 Live music will featured on two different stages and the billowing calls of the Alphorns can be witnessed each day from atop Hidden Peak at 3 pm.